 Conclusion

-As you can see, there are plenty of portable and fixed launch monitors available to buy today.
-This is a growing marketbecause data and analytics is becoming a huge factor in golf.
+As you can see, plenty of portable and fixed launch monitors are available today.
+This is a growing market because data and analytics is becoming a huge factor in golf.

-High tier monitors are able to use radar, infrared, camera, or a combination of technology to create a full golf swing analysis.
+High-tier monitors can use radar, infrared, camera, or a combination of technology to create a full golf swing analysis.

-Comercial tier monitors use the lates technology provide more data points, and connect to some of the world’s top golf simulator software.
+Commercial-tier monitors use the latest technology, provide more data points, and connect to some of the world’s top golf simulator software.

-Whatever you are looking for, hopefully the list of best launch monitors above provided you with what you needed.
+Whatever you are looking for, hopefully, the list of best launch monitors above provided you with what you need.

 If you have any questions, make sure to comment down below.